mleoking/LeoTaskApp/README.md

     java -jar leotaskapp.jar

-If the application runs successfully, you can use any text editor to modify its configuration in tasks.xml or tasks#.xml, and then rerun (the 3rd step) the application.
+If the application runs successfully, you can use any text editor to modify its configuration in _tasks.xml_ or _tasks#.xml_, and then rerun (the 3rd step) the application.

 # References